joostmarkerink/1616/README.md

 # 1616
-Implements "Pixel-Canvas" for a 16x16 dot matrix display.
+Implementation of "Pixel-Canvas" for a 16x16 dot matrix display.